Back to the FAQ

 Did Byron Case resist arrest?

-It is of interest that Case's web site makes the claim that Case "was dragged from his bed by a tactical police unit," ignoring the fact that he tried to barricade himself in his room.
 The site further claims that Case "did not know it at the time, but he was being arrested for murder.
 Led to a waiting Sheriff's car in handcuffs, the only reply he got to his repeated questions was stern silence."
-Case was immediately informed that he was under arrest for murder, and he was read his Miranda rights, including the right to remain silent.
-He asked no "repeated questions," though it makes a good story when one is attempting to fleece the rubes for donations.
+The truth is that once Case was subdued and formally identified by officers, he was informed that he was under arrest for murder and was read his Miranda rights, including the right to remain silent.
+There is no record of him asking "repeated questions" of the arresting officers, though there is a record of him being informed of why he was being arrested.

 Top of page